Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 Conda installation instructions are provided within each submodule, but prebuilt Docker images are utilized to ensure stability and provide easy access to a set of core bioinformatic analysis tools.
 Software will be described at the beginning of each submodule.
 Please see the "software managament" submodule from the [Fundementals of Bionformatics] https://github.com/NIGMS/Fundamentals-of-Bioinformatics) for more details on conda-based installations.

-When setting up your notebook you will utilize the following container (XXXXXXX).
+When setting up your notebook, you will utilize a custom Docker image by running it in a container.
+During the setup process, you selected a prebuilt image (URI: 009160071907.dkr.ecr.us-east-1.amazonaws.com/unh/custombuilds:1.4), which includes all the software you need.
+This image is configured to ensure that all dependencies are installed and work seamlessly together.

 ## **Data**